 - avoiding smoking

-- eating a balanced diet full of fruits, vegetables, lean meats, and whole grains
+- eating a balanced diet with plenty of fruits, vegetables, lean meats, and whole grains

-A silent heart attack occurs with no or unrecognized symptoms.
-A person may only discover they had a silent heart attack months or years later.
+A silent heart attack occurs without recognizable symptoms.
+People may not learn that they have had a silent heart attack until months or years later.

-When symptoms do occur, they may include fatigue, a feeling of a muscle spasm in the back or chest, or nausea.
+Possible symptoms include fatigue, a feeling of a muscle spasm in the back or chest, and nausea.